pavan-penkey/pavanpenkey.github.io/_pages/about.md

   - /about.html
 ---

+# Lead Protection and Control Engineer | IEEE Senior Member | Guardian of the Grid
 # About Me

-I am a **Lead Protection and Control Engineer at GE Vernova – Grid Solutions** with over ten years of experience designing, developing, and commissioning LV, MV, and HV protection systems for utilities, hyperscale data centers, offshore wind, and renewable energy projects.
+I am a Lead Protection and Control Engineer at GE Vernova – Grid Solutions with over ten years of experience designing, developing, and commissioning LV, MV, and HV protection systems for utilities, hyperscale data centers, offshore wind, and renewable energy projects.

-My work focuses on mission-critical power systems, utility transmission substations, and **inverter-based resource (IBR) integration**, with the goal of enabling a resilient, secure, and future-ready electric grid.
-I am currently pursuing my **Ph.D. in Electrical Engineering** at the University of Idaho to bridge the gap between industrial application and academic research.
+My work focuses on mission-critical power systems, utility transmission substations, and inverter-based resource (IBR) integration**, with the goal of enabling a resilient, secure, and future-ready electric grid.
+I am currently pursuing my Ph.D. in Electrical Engineering at the University of Idaho to bridge the gap between industrial application and academic research.

 ---